 - Swollen lymph nodes under the chin, in front of the shoulder blades, or behind the stifles

-- Eye inflammation with pain or cloudiness
+- Eye inflammation causing pain, cloudiness, or blindness

 - Unexpected heart failure in a young dog

-How is Valley Fever in Dogs Treated?
+Valley Fever Treatment in Dogs

 - Fluconazole (Diflucan)